-Cllr Chilcott referenced Fit for My Future, which has been a four-year process with many consultations, saying that, given how much time it has taken to develop that, will it be possible to achieve the right set up and review it annually?
+Cllr Chilcott referenced Fit for My Future, which has been a four-year process with many consultations, saying that, given how much time it has taken to develop that, will it be possible to achieve the right set up for this strategy and review it annually?
 She also enquired if our obstacles would be specifically monitored and brought back to future meetings, perhaps using a performance dashboard.
-Finally, she asked whether there would be enough time during meetings to discuss everything necessary, given that this board has a lot of subjects to cover.
+And finally, she asked whether there would be enough time during meetings to discuss everything necessary, given that this board has a lot of subjects to cover.
 It was replied that the right conditions exist now to deliver with system partners around the table, and there is the right set-up and governance and joint working.
 With respect to monitoring, there is a performance dashboard, and they will be looking at how measurements are made and displayed.
 As for the time necessary for bringing everything before this Board, that remains in discussion; a new body called the Collaboration Forum will be responsible for delivering and overseeing the strategy, so there will be another body scrutinising these matters before they come to the Board.

-Lou Woolway elaborated that she and the Director of Public Health are discussing how the Somerset Board will work, how often it will need to meet, what the membership is, and how workshop development sessions will be used.
-There are many boards in Somerset, so we need to make sure that the strategic direction is going up and down across all of them; the HWB has more statutory functions than the ICP does, so it needs to be discussed how those would be discharged while still allowing for governance to go upwards and downwards.
+Lou Woolway elaborated that she and the Director of Public Health are discussing how the Somerset Board will work, how often it will need to meet, what the membership will be, and how workshop development sessions will be used.
+There are many boards in Somerset, so we need to make sure that the strategic direction is going up and down across all of them; the Health and Wellbeing Board has more statutory functions than the ICP does, so it needs to be discussed how we would discharge some of those but still allow for governance to go upwards and downwards.